int08h/roughenough/README.md

 Other notes:

-* Error-handling needs a closer examination to verify the `unwrap()`'s and `expect()`'s present in the request handling path are for truly exceptional conditions.
 * Per-request heap allocations could probably be reduced: a few `Vec`'s could be replaced by lifetime scoped slices.